What is Affiliate Marketing? Definition & GuideThe Complete Beginner's Guide to Making Money as an Affiliate Marketer in 2024

 Creating an Email Newsletter

-As well as starting a blog, it’s a great idea to also create an email newsletter.
-This means that new visitors to your blog can pop in their email address to hear from you on a regular basis—a great way to build a loyal and engaged audience through digital marketing.
+In addition to starting a blog, it’s a great idea to create an email newsletter.
+This means that new visitors to your blog can subscribe to your newsletter and hear from you on a regular basis—a great way to build a loyal and engaged audience through digital marketing.

 Ryan Robinson Affiliate Marketing Blogger Email Newsletter Example